 Restoring the Dependencies with dotnet restore

 Once we created the new project, we have to download the dependencies.
-This is done using the restore command
+We can use the restore command

 1 2 3 | Dotnet restore |